SerenaZh/Elden-Thing-Game/README.md

 Alternatively you would need to use an instance of which breaks the Open/Closed principle as well as the Liskov Substitution principle.
 Req3 - Approved by Jordan May 28th 16:06

+Creative REQ4
+Affection level system.
+1) There will be an Affectionable interface which (select) npcs implement.
+- For instance, the farmer can give items to the NPCs, which will increase or decrease their affection level towards the farmer.
+- Each NPC type can be affected by different actions as well:
+  - By doing good things, like planting trees, farmer can increase their standing with animal npc
+  - By buying things farmer can increase their standing with merchants
+2) There will also be a Faction class (higher level class)
+- there will be a noble faction
+- merchant faction
+- enemy faction
+- animal faction
+  Your standing with a faction can affect prices or behaviour.
+- for example if your standing with the merchant faction is below 5, you get 50% surcharge for items
+- if your standing with friendly animals is less than 5, they will avoid you (move away when you move close)